rohitanil/Otto/src/part1/README.md

 ### **4️⃣ Setting Up Anthropic API Key**

-This project requires an Anthropic API Key for AI-based judge ranking and research label generation.
+This project requires an Anthropic API Key for AI-based judge ranking and research label generation.[How to generate Anthropic API Token?](https://docs.anthropic.com/en/api/getting-started)
 To set it up, add the key as an environment variable:

 ````